-Tie dye is a fun way of dying fabrics in vibrant shades, being one of the best ways of creating colorful patterns for shirts and tops.
-You can come up with all sorts of designs from spiral or striped patterns to a heart or the fan hold tied prints.
+Tie dye is a fun way of dying fabrics in vibrant shades, and being one of the best ways of creating colorful patterns for shirts and tops.
+You can come up with all sorts of designs, from spiral or striped patterns to heart or the fan hold tied prints.

-Who wouldn’t love to have a cool shirt with the yin-yang pattern in red and blue?
-You are free to pick any two-color combination of course.
+Who wouldn’t love to have a cool shirt with a yin-yang pattern in red and blue?
+You are free to pick any two-color combination, of course.
 You can even work in one color, combining it with white.

 It is hard to believe that you can turn a plain white shirt into this within a few hours, right?

 Here is a perfect way to come up with a unique Valentine’s Day gift.
 The bright yellow color, along with the white marks forming the heart design, makes the pattern even more special.